MartindIT/azure-network-protocols/README.md

 ![image](https://github.com/MartindIT/azure-network-protocols/assets/151476834/e06c88e9-d1a4-4be7-af3f-c0a46966443c)
 ![image](https://github.com/MartindIT/azure-network-protocols/assets/151476834/9e7b083a-5c14-4e20-9fe6-c524ed2a2d5f)

 **5.)
-Now this should show our actual live traffic thats happening in our VM, then to filter this traffic we can go on top and type "ICMP" where nothing shows beacuse this is the protocol that "Ping" which just test connectivity to different host on the network.
+Now this should show our actual live traffic thats happening in our VM, then to filter this traffic we can go on top and type "ICMP", where nothing shows beacuse this is the protocol that "Ping" uses to test connectivity to a different host on the network.
 So now that we see its empty we will try to ping VM2 and bring live traffic to ICMP.**

 ![image](https://github.com/MartindIT/azure-network-protocols/assets/151476834/2d5574d3-8e98-4953-a6a7-46337d111777)
 ![image](https://github.com/MartindIT/azure-network-protocols/assets/151476834/d54349fa-9121-401c-b4cc-4a7bdd3ea2ab)